HorlogeSkynet/SSHubl/README.md

 * Open forward and reverse ports (or UNIX domain sockets)
 * Automatic environment re-setup on [project](https://www.sublimetext.com/docs/projects.html) opening

-It has been inspired by Visual Studio Code's [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) plugin, **without** the inconvenient of depending on a remote agent running on the SSH server.
+It has been inspired by Visual Studio Code [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) plugin, **without** the drawback of depending on a remote agent running on the SSH server.

 ## Dependencies